PuchatekwSzortach/books/papers_read.md

 ### Basic research/fundamental research
 - On calibration of modern neural networks - June 2017 - shows that neural networks' confidences are not always very representative of probabilities and how to get them closer to probabilities
 - Group Normalization - March 2018 - activation normalization, alternative to Batch Normalization that doesn't depend on batch size and works very well
-- Weight Standardization - March 2019 - weights normalization that shows that by shifting means to 0 significant gains on accuracy can be achieved
+- Weight Standardization - March 2019 - weights normalization that shows that by shifting means to 0 significant gains on accuracy can be achieved - June 2015
 - Heated-Up Softmax Embedding - September 2018 - shows how heating up logits of softmax layer leads to better separation between embeddings for different categories
+- Learning both Weights and Connections for Efficient Neural Networks - explains how to prune weights of trained neural networks to about 1/10th of original parameter count without loss of accuracy
 - The Lottery Ticket Hypothesis: Finding sparse, trainable neural networks - March 2018 - explains how to initialize weights of a pruned network so it trains to same or better accuracy as the original, larger network

 ### Segmentation
 - Fully Convolutional Networks for Semantic Segmentation - November 2013 - explains how convolutional networks and fully connected networks can be translated into each other, shows how to perform segmentations with convolutional layers only